What is UI/UX Design? Difference between UI and UX Design

 UI Roles and Responsibilities

-UI designers, also known as User Interface Designers, create the screens and elements users interact with on digital interfaces like websites and apps.
-They are responsible for creating what users see when they visit a website or product.
+A User Interface Designer, or UI designer as we like to call them, is a person responsible for the screens and elements users interact with on digital interfaces like websites and apps.
+It’s their job to build what users will see when they visit a website or product.

 Typically, UI designers are responsible for the design work below: